- What does Flatiron School do?

 As an educational program, there are a fair number of alternatives to Flatiron School.

-- General Assembly and Lambda School have online (and on-campus for GA) courses for people interested in learning skills to break into the tech industry.
+- Similarly, Pragmatic Institute have online courses for people interested in learning skills to break into the tech industry.

 - For those in the cities listed above, Designation offers online and in-person design courses on the same campus as Flatiron School.